BleachDev/BleachHack/README.md

 Download [fabric for minecraft 1.16/1.17](https://fabricmc.net/use/).
 Download the latest version of BleachHack for your Minecraft version [from the releases section](https://github.com/BleachDrinker420/BleachHack/releases).

-On Windows: type %appdata% into the location field of the Windows Explorer; then open '.minecraft'.
+On Windows: Type %appdata% into the Windows search bar; open the folder that comes up and then open '.minecraft'.

-On Mac: click on the desktop, press Command+Shift+G, type ~/Library and press enter; then open 'Application Support' and finally '.minecraft'.
+On Mac: Click on the desktop, press Command+Shift+G, type ~/Library and press enter; then open 'Application Support' and finally '.minecraft'.

 On Linux: in a terminal window, type 'xdg-open ~/.minecraft'... or if you like working at the commandline, 'cd ~/.minecraft'.